 - As soon as the mile is complete, stop your stopwatch.

 - Take your heart rate immediately.
-If you are using a heart rate monitor, look at the heart rate monitor for 10 to 15 seconds and take the average of the heart rate readings that you are seeing to be your Rockport Walk Test heart rate.
-If you do not have a heart rate monitor, immediately begin taking your pulse either by placing your fingers on your carotid artery on the right side of your neck near the front or your radial pulse on the inside of your wrist just before your hand.
+If you are using a heart rate monitor, look at the heart rate monitor for 10 to 15 seconds and take the average of the heart rate readings.
+If you do not have a heart rate monitor, immediately begin taking your pulse either by placing your fingers on your carotid artery on the right side of your neck near the front, or your radial pulse on the inside of your wrist just before your hand.
 Count the number of heartbeats that you feel in 15 seconds using your stopwatch, and then multiply that number by four to get your heart rate in beats per minute.
 For example, if you count 30 heartbeats in 15 seconds while palpating your pulse, your heart rate will be 120 bpm (30 x 4).

 - Walk at an easy pace for 5 minutes to cool down or until your heart rate is back down to resting levels and you feel comfortable.